Published for Trans Day Of Visibility, March 31st 2017.

 I didn’t chose to on the gender dysphoria spectrum, but I am.
 I am a transgender, gender neutral human being and identifying as one is the proudest fucking moment of my entire life.

 I wouldn’t be here or be able to write this without the help of some very important people.
 To Tom and Chelsie for being there in the middle of the night more times than I can probably remember.
 To James for answering the phone and making me put down the knife.
-To Nick for buying me a record which became essential in the start of my transition.
-To David and Alex for being my voices of reason during one of the darkest, toughest and most harrowing points of my journey.
+To Nick for buying me a record which became essential in the start of my transition (Against Me! – Transgender Dysphoria Blues).
+To David and Alex for being my voices of reason during one of the darkest, toughest and most harrowing points of my life.
 To Fiona for putting a roof over my head and for being there for fucking years after.
-To Clive for telling me everything was going to be okay the night it all went too far, thank you, so much.
-And to Hannah for helping me put things into perspective and for being the final reason I needed to write all of this down.
-I have never felt a greater influence than yours in anything I have done.
-No one should be scared or ashamed of their past and you shouldn’t either.
+To Hannah for helping me put things into perspective, no one should scared of their past and you shouldn’t either.
+And to Clive for telling me everything was going to be okay the night it all went too far, thank you, so so much.

 To Mary – the first person I ever told – thank you for getting the ball rolling just by accepting what I was saying.
 I owe you more than you will ever know.